 is located on the outer reaches of Dantiwada in Banaskantha District

-and was built in the year 1965.
-The principal plan behind building the construction of Dantiwada Dam was flood control and to provide water for irrigation projects in the state.
-The dam is nearly 61 metres high and 4,832 metres long.
-The reservoir covers an area of about 40 sq km.
-The dam is considered as a prime tourist attraction of the district and attracts many visitors to its scenic surroundings and natural beauty.
+.
+The mud and masonry dam stands across the Banas River and was built in the year 1965.
+The principal reasons behind the construction of Dantiwada Dam were flood control and provision of water for irrigation projects in the state.
+The dam is nearly 61 meters high and 4,832 meters long.
+The reservoir covers an area of about 40 square kilometers.
+The dam is considered to be a prime tourist attraction of the district and attracts many visitors to its scenic surroundings and natural beauty.
 Situated nearby is Balaram Ambaji Wild Life Sanctuary

 and Dantiwada Dam.